Frequently Asked Questions:

 Next, take a look at the table below regarding the shaded row colors:

-Rows that are highlighted in blue show at a glance the long systems that generated new STS stops that day.
+Rows that are highlighted in blue show at a glance the long systems that generated new STS stops that day/week.
 Green colored rows show new system longs.
-Rows highlighted in red show systems that were long but closed that day via closing below their most recent STS stop.
+Rows highlighted in red show systems that were long but closed that day/week via closing below their most recent STS stop.
 Rows that are white, not colored, either no changes occurred to an open system or the system is flat.

 Next let’s discuss the column headers:

-Symbol/Chart: in addition to showing the status of the KISS system for that symbol, if you click on the symbol you can see an actual dynamic chart that pops out in a separate browser window.
+Symbol/Chart: in addition to showing the status of the particular KISS system for that symbol, if you click on the symbol you can see an actual dynamic chart that pops out in a separate browser window.
 This chart shows an actual daily chart plot of the symbol, and plots the current system trades, along with the past trades.
 The open system trade is shown via a vertical dotted line, and past trades show connecting lines from entry to exit.
 You can see the progression of the STS stops.
 You can also zoom in and out of the chart and pan to the left by using the scroll bar on the bottom of the chart: Click the left corner, hold and drag to zoom in or out, or click in the middle of that scroll bar window to pan backwards and forwards in chart history.

 The charts also contain Demark counts, A’s show up on the chart (showing Amateur Hour buying/selling), along with the BPT MA Deluxe MA ribbon, and the MACD.